Skip to Main Content

 Try this

-Upload documents, and this tool turns them into FAQs, study guides, or podcasts.
+NotebookLM lets you upload documents and transforms them into FAQs, study guides, or podcasts.
 Useful for revision and digesting readings in a more interactive way.

 Try this